Free Rehab Centers

 Is Rehab Worth the Cost?

 Challenges with financing, payments, and health insurance can make a person considering addiction treatment wonder if it is worth the cost and effort.
-According to the National Institutes of Health, addiction treatment provides a 7:1 return on cost.
-Not only can living a drug-free life save money, it can save lives and relationships as well.
+According to the National Institutes of Health, addiction treatment provides a 7:1 return on cost.6 Not only can treatment lead to a substance-free life, it can improve personal health and relationships, and reduce public health and safety risks.7

-- Office of National Drug Control Policy.
-(2016).
-Substance Abuse and the Affordable Care Act.
+- White House Office of National Drug Control Policy.
+(2012).
+Cost Benefits of Investing Early in Substance Abuse Treatment.